backpacking

 The huts, operated by Appalachian Mountain Club (AMC) for almost 100 years, provide delicious dinners and breakfasts as well as comfy yet rustic and a bit dusty bunkbeds.
 The first hut in the White Mountains was built by the club as a response to a few fatalities due to hypothermia, and no hiker has been left sleeping outside since then unless they have adequate camping gear weather permitting.

 The price tag for an overnight stay at AMC huts is quite heavy (about $120-140 per person), but it does not scare people out.
-In order to get a bed on weekends during the peak travel time in July and August, you really should be booking it 3-6 months in advance.
+To get a bed on weekends during the peak travel time in July and August, you really should be booking it 3-6 months in advance.

 We got lucky that we could book two huts - Lakes of the Clouds and Mizpah Spring - only one month in advance.
 Apparently, someone cancelled their reservation and I was quick enough to take advantage of it.